sammy12bammy/chesstest/README.md

 ## This was a experimental project done by senior year of highschool.
 It is meant to be a Java based chess game with Swing for graphics.
-This code does not compile.
+I learned Java, Swing, and the basic of Git// Github through this projct